Teaching in high-poverty areas

 Education is often seen as the way out of poverty, but evidence shows that students from poorer backgrounds underachieve - suggesting that poverty, and how we understand it, impacts heavily on educational opportunities and success in the current educational system.

-Carl Emery, Research Associate at the Manchester Institute of Education (MIE), is working in partnership with Stockport Local Authority on an important project to better understand how we can tackle the wider implications of poverty and the associated barriers to education.
+Dr Carl Emery, Research Fellow at the Manchester Institute of Education (MIE), is working in partnership with Stockport Local Authority, Blackburn Education Diocese, Chester Education Diocese and the National Education Union on an important project to better understand how we can tackle the wider implications of poverty and the associated barriers to education.

 According to Carl, one of the main barriers is widespread and institutionalised assumptions.